UTheCat/softlocked/README.md

 # softlocked, a random git repository
 This project has been archived.
+If you'd like, you can look into [Jumpvalley](https://github.com/UTheCat/jumpvalley) instead.

 ## Inspirations
 Softlocked, this now archived project, takes lots of inspiration from these cool platformers that you should consider playing: